LEARNAcademy/student-application/README.md

 Elements of the commit message:

-- Gitmoji that represents the main objective of the PR
+1. Gitmoji that represents the main objective of the PR

-  - Bug: :bug:
+- :bug: Bug
-  - New feature: :sparkles:
+- :sparkles: New feature
-  - Update documentation: :memo:
+- :memo: Update documentation
-  - Adds or fixes UI: :lipstick:
+- :lipstick: Adds or fixes UI
-  - Responsive design: :iphone:
+- :iphone: Responsive design
-  - Refactor code: :recycle:
+- :recycle: Refactor code
-  - Fix typos: :pencil2:
+- :pencil2: Fix typos
-  - Move or rename files or resources: :truck:
+- :truck: Move or rename files or resources
-  - Work in progress: :construction:
+- :construction: Work in progress
-  - Adds or updates tests: :white_check_mark:
+- :white_check_mark: Adds or updates tests
-  - Add or update code comments: :bulb:
+- :bulb: Add or update code comments
-  - Add or update seed files or mock data: :seedling:
+- :seedling: Add or update seed files or mock data
-  - Improve developer experience: :technologist:
+- :technologist: Improve developer experience
-  - Remove console logs: :mute:
+- :mute: Remove console logs
-  - Add or update config files: :wrench:
+- :wrench: Add or update config files

-- Ticket ID within brackets: `[2]`
+2. Ticket ID within brackets: `[2]`
-- Brief description of the content, should be similar to the branch and ticket name
+3. Brief description of the content, should be similar to the branch and ticket name

 ```
-📝 [21] README.md updates
+📝 [21] updates README
 ```

 Fill out the Pull Request template.